 Applied mathematics and computational mechanics: We are seeking postgraduate students interested in applied mathematics, computational mechanics, continuum and materials modelling, or damage and solid mechanics.
 Applications of research include hydraulic fracturing, unconventional reservoir modelling, damage modelling and failure in sedimentary rocks, composite materials and concrete.

-Vacation scholarship - Mathematical modelling of batteries: This project will develop models of batteries where porous electrodes are used to increase capacity.
+Summer research project - Mathematical modelling of batteries: This project will develop models of batteries where porous electrodes are used to increase capacity.
 Electrochemical reactions involve a change in state which are not easily modelled using conventional methods.
 The aim is to develop a mathematical model that accounts for the change in electrode geometry and porosity due to electrochemical reactions to help optimise battery design.

 Fields of Research